fastify/fastify/docs/Decorators.md

 server.register(async function (server, opts) {
   // We add a view decorator to the current encapsulated
   // plugin.
-This will not throw as view was defined
+This will not throw as outside of this encapsulated
-  // outside of this encapsulated plugin server.decorateReply('view', function (template, args) {
+  // plugin view is the old one, while inside it is the new one. server.decorateReply('view', function (template, args) {
     // another rendering engine
   })